tigerabrodi/javascript-web-notes/README.md

 JavaScript's event loop model means it never gets blocked.
 I/O operations use events and callbacks, allowing other tasks like user input to be processed while waiting for things like IndexedDB queries or fetch() requests.

+# Microtasks and the JavaScript runtime environment

+Understanding JavaScript's runtime is key when debugging or optimizing task timing and scheduling.
+Originally, JavaScript was single-threaded, suitable for the less complex computing era.
+However, as computers evolved into multi-core systems and JavaScript usage expanded, enhancements were necessary.

+To overcome single-threaded limitations, Web APIs like `setTimeout()` and `setInterval()` were introduced.
+These allow task scheduling and support multi-threaded development.
+Understanding these features, including `queueMicrotask()`, is crucial to grasp JavaScript's approach to code scheduling and execution in today's complex applications.

+## Execution context

 # Promise

 A Promise is like a placeholder for a value that might not be known right away.
 It's used in asynchronous programming, where operations don't finish immediately.
 A Promise can end in three ways: